Skip to content

 Ask questions and listen to the answer – Being an active listener means being available to your team and addressing any issues or concerns as they arise.
 Take time in the day to stop and talk to your staff.
 One-on-one as well as group discussions can help create a well-balanced team culture as well as encouraging open dialogue among colleagues.

 Talk about mental health – By normalising conversations around mental health and wellbeing we can create an inclusive environment where people are more likely to share if they are having issues or need extra support.
-Consider providing mental health first aid training to staff and having guest speakers to talk about the importance of mental wellbeing in the workplace.
+Consider providing mental health first aid, opens in a new tab training to staff and having guest speakers to talk about the importance of mental wellbeing in the workplace.